777arc/sigmf-schema-to-md/sigmf.md

 ### datetime

-description: An ISO-8601 string indicating the timestamp of the sample index specified by sample_start.
+An ISO-8601 string indicating the timestamp of the sample index specified by sample_start.

 examples: ['1955-11-05T14:00:00.000Z']
 pattern: ^([\+-]?\d{4}(?!\d{2}))((-?)((0[1-9]|1[0-2])(\3([12]\d|0[1-9]|3[01]))?|W([0-4]\d|5[0-2])(-?[1-7])?|(00[1-9]|0[1-9]\d|[12]\d{2}|3([0-5]\d|6[1-6])))([T\s]((([01]\d|2[0-3])((:?)[0-5]\d)?|24\:?00)([\.,]\d+(?!:))?)?(\17[0-5]\d([\.,]\d+)?)?([zZ]|([\+-])([01]\d|2[0-3]):?([0-5]\d)?)?)?)?$
 type: string

 ### frequency

-description: The center frequency of the signal in Hz.
+The center frequency of the signal in Hz.

 type: number
 minimum: -1.7976931348623157e+308
 maximum: 1.7976931348623157e+308

 ### global_index

-description: The index of the sample referenced by `sample_start` relative to an original sample stream.
+The index of the sample referenced by `sample_start` relative to an original sample stream.

 type: integer
 minimum: 0
 maximum: 18446744073709552000

 ### header_bytes

-description: The number of bytes preceding a chunk of samples that are not sample data, used for NCDs.
+The number of bytes preceding a chunk of samples that are not sample data, used for NCDs.

 type: integer
 minimum: 0
 maximum: 18446744073709552000

 ### sample_start

+Index of first sample of this chunk.

 default: 0
-description: Index of first sample of this chunk.
 minimum: 0
 maximum: 18446744073709552000
 type: integer